Percy W. Clarkson: New Guinea and Morotai

-Clarkson was finally ordered for combat command in early November 1943, when he assumed command of 33rd Infantry Division located in Hawaii.
-His division was guarding installations and conducting training in jungle warfare there until late April 1944 when began embarking for New Guinea for additional jungle training.
-After its arrival, the division was stationed near Finschhafen and beside training, it was occupied with the unloading of allied cargo ships in order to lighten up naval traffic jam at Naval Base Finschhafen.
-Clarkson's command qualities were recognized by his superiors with Legion of Merit which he received in May 1944.
+Clarkson was finally ordered for combat command in early November 1943, when he assumed command of the 33rd Infantry Division in Hawaii.
+His division was guarding installations and conducting training in jungle warfare there until late April 1944, when it began embarking for New Guinea for additional jungle training.
+After its arrival, the division was stationed near Finschhafen.
+Besides training, it was occupied with the unloading of allied cargo ships in order to lighten up naval traffic jam at Naval Base Finschhafen.
+Clarkson's command qualities were recognized by his superiors with the Legion of Merit, which he received in May 1944.

-In late August 1944, Clarkson received orders to send a regimental combat team (RCT) built around 123rd Infantry Regiment to Maffin Bay, Papua in order to insure operation of Wakde Airdrome and to maintain its security.
-He chose his deputy, Brigadier general Donald J. Myers to led the task force which met occasional enemy resistance consisted of snipers, machine gun nests and enemy patrols.
+In late August 1944, Clarkson received orders to send a regimental combat team (RCT) built around the 123rd Infantry Regiment to Maffin Bay, Papua, in order to insure operation of Wakde Airdrome and to maintain its security.
+He chose his deputy, Brigadier General Donald J. Myers, to lead the task force, which met occasional enemy resistance consisting of snipers, machine gun nests, and enemy patrols.
 The RCT remained at Maffin Bay until the end of January 1945.

-By the mid of December, Clarkson received orders to move the rest of the division to Morotai, an island in the Dutch East Indies where a naval base with the airfield was constructed for upcoming liberation of the Philippines.
-The Japanese 211th Infantry Regiment in the west of the island had consolidated his forces in order to counterattack U.S. forces, which had seized the island in mid-October.
-Clarkson ordered his division's 136th Infantry Regiment supported by a battalion from 130th Infantry Regiment to attack the Japanese who meanwhile fortified around the Hill 40 mountain area in the dense jungle.
-Clarkson was also able to deploy divisional artillery battalions on the nearby islands of Ngelengele and Tilai and recon troops north of Hill 40.
+By mid-December, Clarkson received orders to move the rest of the division to Morotai, an island in the Dutch East Indies where a naval base with the airfield was constructed for the upcoming liberation of the Philippines.
+The Japanese 211th Infantry Regiment in the west of the island had consolidated its forces in order to counterattack U.S. forces, which had seized the island in mid-October.
+Clarkson ordered his division's 136th Infantry Regiment, supported by a battalion from 130th Infantry Regiment, to attack the Japanese, who meanwhile fortified around the Hill 40 mountain area in the dense jungle.
+Clarkson was also able to deploy divisional artillery battalions on the nearby islands of Ngelengele and Tilai, and recon troops north of Hill 40.

 The fighting lasted for 20 days and ended on January 14, 1945, with 870 Japanese soldiers killed and ten captured, for a loss of 46 killed and 127 wounded and injured.